METER TECHNIQUES and ACCURACY

 Sat Noon Swap Net 146.82 R-

 There are a bunch of other nets on other repeaters.
 Look further down here – the articles below – for a list of 2M and 440 repeaters.
 Note: Only the first half dozen articles are displayed on the Home Page here.
-You have to get into the last displayed article and THEN NOTICE THE NEXT UP or DOWN ARTICLE TITLE at the top of the article page and click on it to go further down.
+You have to get into the last displayed article and THEN NOTICE TITLES OF THE NEXT UP or DOWN ARTICLE at the top of the page and click on it to go further down.